nati-grossman/Dynamic-Form-Generation/README.md

 - ✅ Full environment variables support
 - ✅ Comprehensive documentation for each module
 - ✅ CORS and Swagger docs support
+- ✅ Clean client-side architecture with organized types and services
+- ✅ Separated validation logic into focused modules

 ## Project Structure